OctopusDeploy/blog/blog/2024-06/feature-branch-environments-with-k8s-and-octopus/index.md

 ## Configuration

 I'm using Kubernetes hosted on Azure (AKS) to host my application and Azure SQL for my database.
 I reuse the same AKS Cluster and Azure SQL Server for the dynamic infrastructure.
-I’m using GitHub Actions as my build server.
+I'm using GitHub Actions as my build server.

 :::warning
 This workflow should work with any application host you can re-use, like ECS clusters, Windows, or Linux.
 It's much more difficult when you can't reuse the same app hosts, like Azure Web Apps or other PaaS-hosted applications.